dirkjasmit/EegBatchExtractApp/README.md

 Band cross PSD: PSD with cross-spectral desnities (across channels)

-FOOOF: One-over-f parsing of the power spectrum plus up to 3 peaks on top.
+FOOOF: One-over-f parsing of the power spectrum (slope and intercept) plus up to 3 peaks on top.

 ## Credits